sayed30/Mood-Tracker-Microsoft-Cognitive-API/README.md

+# Mood-Tracker
+This is an andriod App that is build on top of Microsoft's Cognitive sample App.
+It keeps track of your moods when the API analyzes it.
+The additions are Emojis provided by EmojiOne: https://www.emojione.com/.
+Also, there is now a custome theme to the app and an additional journal for tracking the moods.

 # Microsoft Emotion API: Android Client Library & Sample
 This repo contains the Android client library & sample for the Microsoft Emotion API, an offering within [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services), formerly known as Project Oxford.
 * [Learn about the Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api)